 By age nine, Beka began jazz studies under the direction of Zurab Ramishvili.
 A year later, he was already playing at various jazz clubs in Tbilisi.
 In 2007, Beka participated in Saulkrasti Jazz Festival in Latvia where his performance skills were highly assessed by Lenny White and Victor Bailey.
-In the same year he played at the 10th International Festival “Georgians Play Jazz” held in Grand Hall of Tbilisi State Conservatory.
+In the same year, he played at the 10th International Festival “Georgians Play Jazz” held in the Grand Hall of Tbilisi State Conservatory.

-In April 2008, the US Embassy in Tbilisi hosted two State Department sponsored cultural envoys – jazz pianist Dan Tepfer and Joel Harrison, Artistic Director, President and Chief Executive Officer of the American Pianists Association, who performed with Beka.
+In April 2008, the US Embassy in Tbilisi hosted two State Department-sponsored cultural envoys – jazz pianist Dan Tepfer and Joel Harrison, Artistic Director, President and Chief Executive Officer of the American Pianists Association, who performed with Beka.
 Both of them highly praised Beka’s unique talent.

 THE GROUP GREEN ROOM

 The GREEN ROOM was founded in 1999.
-Members of the group are: Achiko Guledani -guitar, vocals; Beka Japaridze -keyboards; Valeri Piltakian -trumpet; Kaha Jagashvili - saxophone; Nodar Ekvtimishvili - bass; David Aduashvili -drums; Maka Gamkrelidze and Tamuna Magalashvili - back vocals.
+Members of the group are Achiko Guledani -guitar, and vocals; Beka Japaridze -keyboards; Valeri Piltakian -trumpet; Kaha Jagashvili - saxophone; Nodar Ekvtimishvili - bass; David Aduashvili -drums; Maka Gamkrelidze and Tamuna Magalashvili - back vocals.
 At present the group is working on its first album in the studio "Georgian Records".